Ghini/ghini.desktop/doc/report.rst

 as you stay in the same production line (say, ghini-3.1).

-To install a new template as a user-template, click on ``Add``, choose the file that contains your template, and type the name by which you want to install it.  ghini.desktop will copy it to your ghini user directory.
+To install a new template as a user-template, click on ``Add``, choose the file that contains your template, and type the name by which you want to install it.  |ghini.desktop| will copy it to your ghini user directory.
 Installed templates are static, once configured you are not expected to alter them.
-You can delete installed user templates, or you can overrule a package-template by installing your own template using an already taken package-template name.
+You can delete installed user templates (select it, then click on ``Remove``), or you can overrule a package-template by installing your own template using an already taken package-template name.

 ----------------------------------------

-Choosing a formatter template implies a template language.  ghini.desktop supports three template languages:
-Jinja2, Mako and XSL.
+Choosing a formatter template implies the choice of a template language.  |ghini.desktop| supports three template languages: Jinja2, Mako and XSL.
 There is only one formatting engine handling the Jinja2 template language, and the same goes for Mako.
 During installation you indicated which of the several XSL formatting engines you wanted to have, if any.

 Expand the ``Details`` section to see some information about the selected formatter template.